marcpaterno/spack_retreat/plan-for-standard-builds.md

    These are all products that are developed by the SciSoft team.

-4. The *fife* layer includes products needed to build higher-level layers, along with data management and authentication client packages, but not *art*, and which are developed by other groups in CSAID.
+4. The *fife* layer includes products, excluding *art*, needed to build higher-level layers, along with data management and authentication client packages.
+   These products are developed by other groups in CSAID.
    One example is *ifdhc*.